SchlossLab/Sze_Obesity_mBio_2016/AnalysisChanges.md

 	* Done

 * Need to update processing so all 454 done in the exact same way
-	* TwinsUK working though, Need to update Turnbaugh
+	* Need to update Turnbaugh

 * Need to remove MetaHit data and update the respective Figures
 	* Done